grafana/grafana/.github/PULL_REQUEST_TEMPLATE.md

 **Why do we need this feature?**

-[Add a description of the problem the feature is trying to solve]
+[Add a description of the problem the feature is trying to solve.]

 **Who is this feature for?**